wiserfirst/wiserfirst.github.io/_posts/2015-10-17-making-first-contribution-to-phoenix-framework.md

 ---
-title: "Making my first contribution to the Phoenix framework"
+title: "Making My First Contribution to the Phoenix Framework"
 date: "2015-10-17"
 ---